Could the UK’s National Security and Investment Act affect your business?

 The NSI Act came into force on 4 January 2022 and retrospective arrangements applied to transactions completing after 12 November 2020.

-A new operational unit, the Investment Security Unit (ISU), sits within the Cabinet Office (having moved from the Department for Business, Energy and Industrial Strategy to the Cabinet Office in February 2023) and is responsible for identifying, addressing and mitigating national security risks to the UK.
+The UK Government’s Investment Security Unit (ISU) is the operational department sitting within the Cabinet Office (having moved from the Department for Business, Energy and Industrial Strategy to the Cabinet Office in February 2023) tasked with identifying, addressing and mitigating national security risks to the UK.
+At the time of writing, the Chancellor of the Duchy of Lancaster has the final say on whether transactions are cleared, approved subject to certain conditions or blocked.

-As we continue to learn more about the impact of the NSI Act on the investment landscape, investors, acquirers and UK based corporations should take this opportunity to familiarise themselves with the requirements of the NSI Act and its effect on their activity within the UK and abroad.
-We are tracking developments closely and are regularly updating our guidance in this article, which was last updated on 24 October 2023.
+The Government continues to update its guidance on the evolution of the regime and earlier this year the previous Conservative Government identified five key areas of development for 2024 (see our insight here).
+As we continue to learn more about the impact of the NSI Act on the investment landscape, investors, acquirers and UK based corporations should continue to consider the requirements of the NSI Act and its effect on their activity within the UK and abroad.

 The NSI Act gives the UK Government the ability to block or apply conditions to certain transactions.
 Although evidence so far indicates that the Government will not usually use its powers under the NSI Act to block transactions, the impact on deal timelines could be significant, with the NSI Act requiring notification of relevant transactions prior to completion.